hyeonukbhin/deeptask_personality_recognizer/README.md

 This is a parameter for the state of human speech.
 T/F is reflected according to ON / OFF.
 - ~is_speaking_robot (bool, default: False)
 This is a parameter for the state of the robot's speech.
 T/F is reflected according to ON / OFF.

-- ~perception/hu (bool, default: False)
-This is a parameter for the state of the robot's speech.
-T/F is reflected according to ON / OFF.
-- ~perception/human_speech (bool, default: False)
-This is a parameter for the state of human speech.
-T/F is reflected according to ON / OFF.
-- ~perception/name (string, default: “”)
-This is the name of a person.
-As the user changes, information from the perception engine is dynamically registered in the parameter server.
-- ~perception/human_dialog (string, default: “”)
-This is human speech.
-The result of the STT is dynamically registered in the parameter server.

 ## 9. Related Applications (Optional)